Is a Trucking Company Liable for Hiring a Dangerous Truck Driver? Albuquerque Trucking Accident Lawyer

 Trucking Companies are Liable for the Negligence of Truck Drivers: Albuquerque Trucking Accident Lawyer

 If you or a loved one have been seriously injured due to a dangerous truck driver who was employed be a trucking company that failed to properly screen, hire, training, monitor, and ensure the public’s safety before giving that truck driver the keys, you may have rights to protect and the FMCSA may help prove your case.
 We handle cases throughout New Mexico, including in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else.
-Call our experienced Albuquerque trucking accident lawyers at the Caruso Law Offices, P.C. to learn what your rights to compensation may be by dialing (505) 883-5000.
+Call our experienced Albuquerque trucking accident lawyers at the NM Truck Accident Attorneys to learn what your rights to compensation may be by dialing (505) 883-5000.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.